arXiv/arxiv-docs/source/labs/index.md

 ![arXiv Labs features](images/arXivLabs-tabs.png)

 Proposed features must provide added value to arXiv content, the scientific community, and should be free of charge or operate on a freemium model.
 Please note that Labs projects may be removed at any time at the sole discretion of arXiv.
-As a courtesy, arXiv will notify the creator, when possible, that their integration has been removed.
+As a courtesy, arXiv will notify the creator when possible, that their integration has been removed.

 ### arXivLabs is: